 Some people have named it "kick the can ice cream" or "rock n' roll ice cream," but it's all the same thing.
 Below you'll find both an old fashioned method and an easier modern method for making coffee can ice cream.
 Fun to make and delicious!

 Undoubtedly, there are clever people in the world, who have plenty of time on their hands, and a capacity for taking pains, who can make ices in small quantities by simply putting the material to be frozen into a canister, surrounding this with ice and salt, then turning it about and stirring it from time to time until it is frozen.

-Thus, an individual who once very long ago was a girl much given to making experiments in cookery, can well recall retiring with one of her sisters into an arbour in the home garden when snow was thick on the ground, with a tin containing milk, and rolling this about in ice and salt until it was a solid mass.
+Thus, an individual who once very long ago was a girl much given to making experiments in cookery, can well recall retiring with one of her sisters into an arbor in the home garden when snow was thick on the ground, with a tin containing milk and rolling this about in ice and salt until it was a solid mass.

-The lid of the canister must fit very closely, and the canister itself must be thoroughly well made, for if only a small quantity of the saltwater gets into the pudding, not only will the custard freeze less readily, but it will also melt more quickly when turned out; while if saltwater to taste gets into the pudding, the flavour will be spoilt.
+The lid of the canister must fit very closely, and the canister itself must be thoroughly well-made, for if only a small quantity of the saltwater gets into the pudding, not only will the custard freeze less readily, but it will also melt more quickly when turned out; while if saltwater to taste gets into the pudding, the flavor will be spoilt. —Phyllis Browne (1891)

-Place your favorite ice cream mixture in a standard coffee can to within 2 inches from the top, seal the lid airtight with duct tape, and place it inside a large economy-size can, or another suitable container.
+1. Place your favorite ice cream recipe mixture in a standard coffee can to within 2 inches from the top, seal the lid airtight with duct tape, and then place it inside a large economy-size can, or another suitable container.

 2. Fill about 3/4 of the space between the two cans with a mixture of 2/3 ice or snow and 1/3 crushed rock salt (water softener salt or ordinary table salt can be used in a pinch), then tightly seal the larger can.